davidhq/hodlings/README.md

 ``hodl -x cny``

+Add `--eth` to focus on Ethereum or `--btc` to focus on Bitcoin and save space for two unneeded columns.

 ## Configure

 Create or edit the file `~/.hodlings` (Linux/MacOS: */home/[user]*, Windows: *c:\\Users\\[user]*) containing your portfolio.
 Use `#` to put in comments.